Lumines II

 is a 2006 puzzle video game developed by Q Entertainment for the PlayStation Portable (PSP).
 It was released in November 2006 in the PAL region and North America by Buena Vista Games, and in February 2007 in Japan by Bandai Namco Games.
 The objective of the game is to move and rotate 2×2 blocks to form colored squares of the same color.
 Points are awarded to the player when the Time Line erases the colored squares.
 It serves as a direct sequel to Lumines: Puzzle Fusion, expanding on previous modes from its predecessor and adding new modes such as Mission mode, Skin Edit mode, and Sequencer.
-Lumines II utilizes songs from its predecessor and introduces music videos as background skins from Japanese music artists and mainstream American music artists such as New Order, Missy Elliot, and Beck.
+Lumines II utilizes songs from its predecessor and introduces music videos as background skins from Japanese music artists and mainstream American music artists such as New Order, Missy Elliott, and Beck.

 When developing the game, game producer Tetsuya Mizuguchi intended to make the game have a different atmosphere than its predecessor and wanted to include more songs.
 Mizuguchi further described the game as a party with him being the organizer.
 The game was well-received among critics, with most reviewers praising the new features introduced; however, the song selection received a mixed reaction with some reviewers not enjoying the inclusion of American songs, with others welcoming them.